periareon/req-compile/README.rst

 Why use it?
 -----------
-**pip-tools** is the defacto requirements compiler for Python, but is missing some important features.
+**pip-tools** is the de-facto requirements compiler for Python, but is missing some important features.

 * Does not allow you to use constraints that are not included in the final output
 * Provides no tools to track down where conflicting constraints originate